Country music: Role of East Tennessee

 The U.S. Congress has formally recognized Bristol, Tennessee, as the "Birthplace of Country Music", based on the historic Bristol recording sessions of 1927.
+Nashville, Tennessee has also become a common hotspot for many country artists.
 Historians have also noted the influence of the less-known Johnson City sessions of 1928 and 1929, and the Knoxville sessions of 1929 and 1930.
 In addition, the Mountain City Fiddlers Convention, held in 1925, helped to inspire modern country music.
 Before these, pioneer settlers, in the Great Smoky Mountains region, had developed a rich musical heritage.